Liech/Vulcant/README.md

 # Vulcant

-Graphic Interface with implementation in Glwf/vulkan1.2 and Godot using slang (or any spirv).
+Graphic Interface with implementation in Glwf/vulkan1.2 and Godot. slang and imgui is supported.

 # Origin